-Name of related party Relationship with the Group Nan Ya Plastics Corporation (NYPC) The parent company Formosa Advanced Technologies Co., Ltd. (FATC) The Group's associates Nan Ya Electronic Materials (Kunshan) Co., Ltd. (NEMK) The Group's parent company is the ultimate controlling parent of the company Nan Ya Electric (Nantong) Co., Ltd. The Group's parent company is the ultimate controlling parent of the company Formosa Plastics Corporation (FPC) The Group's parent company is the company's board of director Formosa Biomedical Technology Corporation The Group's parent company is a board of director of the company Wellink Technology Co., Ltd. (WTC) The same chairman
+Name of related party Relationship with the Group Nan Ya Plastics Corporation (NYPC) The parent company Formosa Advanced Technologies Co., Ltd. (FATC) The Group's associates Nan Ya Electronic Materials (Kunshan) Co., Ltd. (NEMK) The Group's parent company is the ultimate controlling parent of the company

+Relationship with the Group The Group's parent company is the ultimate controlling parent of the company The Group's parent company is the company's board of director The Group's parent company is a board of director of the company The same chairman The same chairman